 Design your Chart by providing the code and adding custom properties in the corresponding sections.

-After specifying the basics, you will be redirected to the full Chart Template Editor.
 On the Info tab, configure the following:

 Custom Chart Properties

 - Depending on your needs, add your own Charting Variables

 - Click [+New Charting Variable] to customize your Chart with labels, colors or custom actions

 Custom Chart Engine [optional]

 - Send as HTML in emails: set to "yes" to see additional options